shreya-biswas-econ/codealpha-language-translation-tool/README.md

-# codealpha-language-translation-tool
+# 🌐 Language Translation Tool

-🌐 A simple web translation tool using Flask, JavaScript, and the MyMemory API.
+A simple web translation tool using Flask, JavaScript, and the MyMemory API.
 No API key needed.
 Built for learning and demo purposes.

 > ✅ No authentication required
 > ✅ Built with Flask and JavaScript